 When you get to the island, after a brief explanation from a park ranger, you’ll be free to explore.
 There are plenty of places to visit on the island like the guard’s quarters, but we headed straight to the actual prison and did the tour there.
 They’ll give you a headset and you take an audio guided tour that lasts close to an hour.
 It was fast moving enough to keep our interest but not too intense that we couldn’t stop and look and take it all in.
 It’s amazing to see this place and to hear from actual guards and inmates on the audio tour.

 First of all, you should know that we walked to Chinatown from Pier 39 area and it wasn’t bad at all.
 It took us maybe 15 minutes or so, and while it is hilly, it wasn’t a bad walk.
 We headed straight for the Golden Gate Bakery, because we’d been told it was THE place to go.
-We heard go early or they will sell out.
-We were told to know what you want when you get to the counter, they don’t mess around.
-We were ready!
+The advice we had was to go early or they will sell out.
+Friends also advised us to know what you want when you get to the counter, they don’t mess around.
+So we were ready!
 But it was gated shut and there was a sign that said “On Vacation.”
 What?!
 We were so sad.
 And you know what?
 While we stood there feeling sad, another big group walked up with determined faces, set on visiting the Golden Gate Bakery, only to be as devastated as we were when they found it closed.
 We can only assume this means that it’s worth visiting and that it will be open when you go!
 Let us know how it is.

 We wandered Chinatown a little bit.
 You’ll find a lot of shops to wander in and out of with cheap T-shirts, magnets, postcards and other souvenirs.
 You’ll also find a bunch of food markets.